 Off the Charts

 Of the many things that make “Red October” significant is that it ushered in over seven decades of cruelty and despotism – including the off-the-charts mass murder, by deliberate government policy, of more innocent civilians than even Hitler’s genocidal toll.9 The estimates of the total number of those the Soviet state caused to perish – by execution; deliberate, man-made famine; and purposely overworking and severely undernourishing prisoners in the gulag – vary widely.
 But the lowest credible estimate I’ve seen is 20 million; the highest, 115 million.
-And I’m talking here about civilians, not the horrific military casualties of World War II.
+And I’m talking here about civilians in peacetime, not the horrific casualties (military and civilian) of World War II.
 Nor am I talking about the even more horrifying toll of death at the hands of Communist governments in China, North Korea, Vietnam, Cuba and other nations that modeled their rule on what they learned from their Soviet mentors.
 The amount of blood on the hands of Mao Zedong alone has created a widespread consensus that he occupies first place among history’s mass murderers.

 If these facts come as a shock to any readers, it’s not that they are unknown to scholars.
 Why then are they not more widely known even among most university-educated people in the West?
 There are several reasons, two of which I find particularly salient.

 First, unlike the Nazi regime in Germany with which it is most appropriate to compare the Soviet Union, the West never fought a shooting war against the USSR.
 Our defeat of Nazi Germany was well documented – you can see films of it regularly on television.
 Equally well documented are the horrors of the Nazi concentration camps and the Holocaust.
 Further, thousands of American, British and allied troops saw these horrors with their own eyes, and thousands more took part in denazification efforts following the war.